© Crown copyright 2018

 For specified early or later years childcare, inspectors are not expected to make enquiries as to whether any member of staff is disqualified.
-However, inspectors should ascertain that the provider or school knows their legal obligations and has effective systems in place to find out information about whether a person may be disqualified.
+However, inspectors should ascertain that the provider knows their legal obligations and has effective systems in place to find out information about whether a person may be disqualified.

 To employ a disqualified person knowingly constitutes an offence.
 Should an inspector become aware that a member of staff is, or may be, disqualified and has not been granted a waiver, this must be considered when making the judgement on the effectiveness of safeguarding.

 Where an early years setting, school or college has recruited volunteers who are not checked, inspectors should explore with senior leaders and governors how the registered provider or school has reached this decision – for example how it has assessed the level of supervision provided.

 In the case of trainee teachers and students on placement, if they are employed by the setting, school or college, then they should be subject to the same checks under regulations as other members of staff.
 If trainee teachers are fee-funded, the school or setting should obtain written confirmation from the training provider that these checks have been carried out and that the trainee has been judged by the provider to be suitable to work with children.
 There is no requirement for a school to record details of fee-funded trainees on the single central record.

 Inspectors should look for evidence that the early years setting, school or college is implementing its safeguarding policy and processes effectively and keeping them under review.
 As well as ensuring that children and learners are safeguarded while on the premises, the setting should be proactive about anticipating and managing risks that children and learners face in the wider community.
 The setting should adhere to any locally agreed arrangements for safeguarding children.
 All concerns and the action taken in response should be clearly recorded.